How to Create a Marketing Calendar [with Marketing Calendar Template]

 Channel-by-channel activity

-Aka ‘the meat and potatoes’ of your calendar: the social posts, the emails, the copy, and the assets that are going to put your strategy into action – broken down by each respective channel too, of course.
+Aka ‘the meat and potatoes’ of your calendar: the social posts, the emails, the copy, and the assets that are going to put your strategy into action – broken down by each channel.

 Download our free marketing calendar template